mParticle/docs/src/pages/guides/approved-subcontractors/index.md

 By default, customers' mParticle instances are hosted and store data in the United States.

-Other locations (Australia, EEA) are available at customer request pursuant to our agreement with that customer.
+Other locations (Australia, European Economic Area) are available at customer request pursuant to our agreement with that customer.

 The following tables represent the approved sub-processors and their locations for mParticle within each hosting region:
 <br><br>